skeeto/skeeto.github.com/_posts/2016-01-31-Small-Freestanding-Windows-Executables.markdown

 ---

-Recently I've been experimenting with freestanding C programs on Windows.
-"Freestanding" refers to programs that don't link, either statically or dynamically, against a standard library (i.e. libc).
+Recently I've been experimenting with freestanding C programs on Windows. *Freestanding* refers to programs that don't link, either statically or dynamically, against a standard library (i.e. libc).
 This is typical for operating systems and [similar, bare metal situations][com].
 Normally a C compiler can make assumptions about the